Voidance and Devoidance

 To get around this, follow the next section.

-Character Devouring Light and Darkness will fire before the enemies.
+Character Devouring Light and Darkness will fire before the enemy's.
 If the enemy is devoided or voided or has their stats reduced, that will affect the enemy the entire battle, as it would you.

 The only place this does not hold true (in relation to being voided for a whole fight) is in Celestial Fights and Planned PVP as well as Adventures.
 Each enemy is considered a new fight, even if it's on the same floor.